willfurnass/sheffield_hpc/referenceinfo/ANSYS/fluent/writing-fluent-journal-files.rst

   ;Reading in the case file
   /rc fullcase.cas.gz
   ;
-  ;hybrid initialising the system
+  ; initialising the system
-  /solve/init/hyb-init
+  /solve/init/init
   ;
-  ;Setting the number of time-steps (first number) and the max ;number of iterations per step (second number) /solve/dual-time-iterate 1000 1000
+  ;Setting the number of iterations and solving /solve/iter 2000
   ;
   ;Writing the final data file (overwriting if required) /wd fullcase.dat.gz